libfive/libfive/README.md

 # Disclaimer
-This generation of Ao is not yet ready for mass consumption.
+This generation of `libfive` is not yet ready for mass consumption.

 It's coming along nicely –
 and if you've found your way here,